GMuir17/PDA-Repo/implementation_testing_unit_level_8/testing_task_1.md

   end

   dif highest_card(card1 card2)
+  # dif should be def
   if card1.value > card2.value
     return card.name
+    # undefined variable 'card', should be 'card1'
   else
     card2
   end
 end
 end
+# extra end

 def self.cards_total(cards)
   total
+  # total should be set equal to 0
   for card in cards
     total += card.value
-    return "You have a total of" + total end end
+    return "You have a total of" + total
+    # total will need to be converted into a string
+    # this return should come after the for loop has ended
+  end
+end